artur-ciocanu/launch.en/help/extension-reference/web/adobe-target-extension/adobe-target-v2-release-notes.md

 ### Adobe Target v2 Extension 0.14.2

-- Fix a bug where the final Launch bundle contains two at.js versions one with On-Device Decisioning and one without.
+- Fix a bug where the final Launch bundle contains two at.js versions, one with On-Device Decisioning and one without.

 ## May 19, 2021